ericaleesnyder/professional-portfolio/README.md

 # Professional-Portfolio

 ## Description

+The deployed application can be accessed via this link: https://ericaleesnyder.github.io/professional-portfolio/

 For this project, we were tasked with creating a professional portfolio that included:
 - Functioning intra-page links with smooth scroll
 - Sections for About Me, My Work, and Contact Me